MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

 ## Security

-From the Teams Updates app, users have access to create new reports and view reports that they have sent and received.
-Users won't have access to Updates that are created by others unless they're either a responder or a viewer of the request.
+From the Teams Updates app, users have access to create new updates and view updates that they have sent and received.
+Users won't have access to Updates that are created by others unless they're a viewer of the request.

 > [!Note]
 > A user is given a viewer role of a request if they are part of the chat or channel where the update report was created.
 They won't have the ability to take action on the request if they weren't given that role when the report was created.